ROBOT-IS-CHILL/robot-is-chill/TOS.md

 **Contributors** may not:

 - upload content that they do not have legal access to publicize under US Fair Use laws,
-- is or can be used to access illegal material (e.g. CSAM),
+- upload content that is or can be used to access illegal material (e.g. CSAM),
 - discriminate against a religion, sexuality, gender, ideology, or any other protected group

 ## 6. Generated Content